Mat Siscoe

 Mathew Siscoe is a Canadian politician who is the current mayor of St. Catharines, Ontario.

 Career

 Mat Siscoe was elected as a city councillor for St. Catharines in 2010 and served three terms.
 He then filled a vacant seat on the Niagara Regional Council.
 He ran for St. Catharines in the 2014 Ontario general election but his candidacy was unsuccessful.

-In 2022, Siscoe won the mayoral election with 17,808 votes, replacing Walter Sendzik in the role.
+In 2022, Siscoe won the mayoral election with 17,808 votes, succeeding Walter Sendzik in the role.
 Siscoe quit his teaching job at St. Paul Catholic High School when he was elected.
 In 2024, he used his power under the Strong Mayors, Building Homes Act to hasten housing applications.